PGDip Healthcare Ethics and Law Postgraduate Diploma / Overview

 - Entry requirements

-You must hold a minimum Lower Second class honours degree, or the overseas equivalent, in law or in a relevant subject.
-In exceptional circumstances candidates who do not have first degree, but who can demonstrate professional competence, may be admitted on the Postgraduate Diploma course.
+In exceptional circumstances , candidates who do not have a first degree, but can demonstrate professional competence, may be admitted on the Postgraduate Diploma course.

 There will be an opportunity to upgrade to the MA/LLM in Healthcare Ethics and Law.
 A decision as to whether transfer can take place will be made once marks for all taught components are available.
-Transfer is dependent upon the student reaching Master's level in the taught modules.
+Transfer is dependent upon you reaching master's level in the taught units.

 - How to apply